BMidwif Midwifery / Overview

 You may also apply without science if you have 35 points, 6, 6, 5 at higher level.

 - Apply theory to practice through split weeks consisting of two days of campus-based learning and three days in placement at a local NHS trust.

-- Provide continuity of midwifery care for a small number of women through case-holding, building confidence in your skills as they develop.
+- Build confidence in your skills as you provide continuity of midwifery care for a small number of women through student case-holding.

-- Study the theory section of the Examination of the Newborn qualification as part of your degree.
+- Study the theory elements of the Examination of the Newborn qualification as part of your degree.

 Courses in related subject areas